PaddlePaddle/PaddleFL/README.md

 - Vertial Federated Learning will support more algorithms.

-- Add K8S deployment scheme for Paddle Encrypted.
+- Add K8S deployment scheme for PFM.

 - FL mobile simulator will be open sourced in following versions.